chef/chef-web-docs/snapshots/release_push_jobs_1-0/source/install_push_jobs.rst

 Install the Server
 =====================================================
 The Chef push jobs server can be installed as part of a standalone or high availability configuration.
-Use the `chef-server-ctl install <https://docs.chef.io/server/ctl_chef_server.html#install>`_ command to add Chef push jobs.
+Use the :ref:`chef-server-ctl install <ctl_chef_server-install>` command to add Chef push jobs.

 Install the Client
 =====================================================